 Everybody had a great time, vying with players from across Australian and around the world.
 There were over 400 tournament games played during the event and many more ‘friendly’ games too all in great atmosphere of friendship and respect.

-There were players ranging in age from under 10 to over 70 from across Australia, Korea, China, Hong Kong, Japan and Poland.
-The view of everybody who emailed, messaged, posted on Facebook and spoken to was that the 2017 Australian Go Congress was the best ever.
+There were players ranging in age from under 10 to over 70 from across Australia, Korea, China, Hong Kong & Japan.
+The view of everybody who emailed, messaged, posted on Facebook and spoken to was that the Australian Go Congress was the best ever.

 The Congress would not have been possible without the unswerving support of Raphael Shin and the Hanho Newspaper.
 Raphael has extensive business interests but took time out to attend most organizing committee meetings and was always supportive of the organizing team.